 The application must pass both background screening areas to be eligible to proceed.
 Background screening results are evaluated according to the criteria described in section 1.2.1.
+Due to the potential sensitive nature of the material, applicant background screening reports will not be published.

 The following sections describe the process ICANN will use to perform background screening.